rezolvetech/riak_core/docs/claim-fixes.md

 temporarily replaces and store a replica until such a time as the primary is contactable.

-Thinking about a key that hashes into the one of the last two partitions should clarify why the ring is called a ring.
-A key that hashes into the last partition would have a preflist made up of that last partition, followed by the first, and then the second, wrapping around the tail of the ring and back to the start.
+Thinking about a key that hashes into one of the last two partitions should clarify why the ring is called a ring.
+A key that hashes into the last partition would have a preflist made up of that last partition, followed by the first, and then the second partitions, wrapping around the tail of the ring and back to the start.

 We want at least `n` nodes in the ring if we want each replica to be on it's own node.
 If we want to tolerate failures and still have each